Hiten07/Gadget_System_Hackathon/README.md

 npm run dev
 ```

-5. Change to the cloned project directory: Once the cloning process is complete, navigate into the newly created project directory:
+5. Change to the backend directory: Once the cloning process is complete, navigate into the newly created project directory:

 ```
 cd backend
 ```

-6. Install project dependencies: Most Node.js projects have dependencies listed in a package.json file.
+6. Install Backend dependencies: Most Node.js projects have dependencies listed in a package.json file.
 Use the following command to install these dependencies:

 ```
 npm install